-Private lending investments offer many different avenues to earn income.
+Private lending investments in an IRA offer many different avenues to earn income.
 Investors can choose to extend money to individuals for mortgages or other things (like a car or a boat).
 They can also loan money to businesses and other entities in much the same way a bank or other lending institution would when loaning funds.
 Your self-directed retirement plan can also extend loans in this manner and earn tax-sheltered income for your retirement.

 Many self-directed IRA owners are familiar with private lending transactions and choose to use these assets to grow retirement income.
 Successful investments produce a pretty darn good return in comparison to what you’d earn on something like a mutual fund or a CD at today’s paltry interest rates.

-How Private Lending Works in an IRA
+How Private Lending Investments in an IRA Work

 When you use self-directed retirement funds to invest in private lending options, your account is obviously the lender, not you personally.
 However, as the account owner, you are responsible for vetting the borrower.
 You also get to set the terms of the loan, such as the length and interest rate.